 Danny rolled his eyes at that, "You know, somehow that doesn't make me feel any better at all.
 What cheerful news do you have for me today, Clockwork?"
 He asked in a sarcastic tone.

-Clockwork's smile faded slightly at that and he sighed as he transformed into a young man, "As unfortunate as it is, Danny, I'm afraid you've guessed my purpose correctly.
+Clockwork's smile faded slightly at that and he sighed as he transformed into a young man, "As unfortunate as it is, Daniel, I'm afraid you've guessed my purpose correctly.
 That said, this is something that you will have to inform you parents of as well."

 Danny raised an eyebrow, "I see…I suppose this is going to be one of those things where my life is going to be a lot more difficult in the foreseeable future then."
 He said, rather than asked.
 At Clockwork's nod he sighed and let go of his ghost half.
 "Fine…I'll get my parents, meet us in the living room."

 Clockwork nodded at him before disappearing, leaving Danny to shake his head and massage his forehead in frustration as he phased through the floor and made his way to the lab where his parents were working on whatever new invention they'd thought up.
-He knocked quietly against the door frame as he appeared and smiled when his parents jumped a little, "Hey, Danny, what's up?"
+He knocked quietly against the door frame as he appeared and smiled when his parents jumped a little, "Hey, Danno, what's up?"
 Jack asked, excitedly.

 Danny gave him a small smile before motioning over his shoulder, "We've got a guest, a ghost named Clockwork.
 He's helped me out in the past and it looks like he's got some new information for me.
 He says that you guys need to hear it too…before we go though you should know he's the master of time.
-Whatever he says will or will not happen…that's how it's going to be, for better or for worse."
+Whatever he says will or will not happen…that's probably how it's going to be, for better or for worse."
 He told them, somewhat hesitantly.

-Danny's smile died as he turned around and led them up to the living room, his mind racing a mile a minute trying to guess what Clockwork would be telling them…he knew it was pointless because even if he managed to figure out some of it then there would be just as much that would still be a surprise.
-He couldn't help but grumble under his breath as his sat down on the couch after introducing his parents to the older ghost, he really and truly hated these visits from Clockwork.
+Danny's smile died as he turned around and led them up to the living room, his mind racing a mile a minute trying to guess what Clockwork would be telling them…he knew it was a pointless exercise, even if he managed to figure out some of it then there would be just as much that would still be a surprise.
+He couldn't help but grumble under his breath as he sat down on the couch after introducing his parents to the older ghost, he really and truly hated these visits from Clockwork.

 Danny snorted derisively at being told the ghosts' feelings about him, as if he didn't know, "I've figured that much out on my own, Clockwork."
 He said, somewhat sarcastically.